runphilrun/TDU/README.md

 > Tool to aid in design of small monopropellant thrusters. *[View this project on STEMN](http://stemn.com/projects/thruster-design-tool)*

-## Abstract
+## Scope
-The thruster's nozzle, propellant, and chamber conditions each have a huge impact on performance.
-The fluid mechanics that model engine effectiveness are pretty complicated, unfortunately.
-The purpose of this script is to make it easy to see how tweaks in nozzle geometry, propellants, and chamber conditions affect performance in order to find the optimal design solution.
+The purpose of this script is to make it easy to see how tweaks in nozzle geometry, propellants, chamber conditions, and ambient conditions affect nozzle performance in order to find the optimal design solution.
+This script does not perform any optimization.

 ## Features
 * Simulate the performance of a thruster in space for a given set of parameters and output performance metrics.